Header ImageHeader Image

 Speech Acts

-Below is a list of speech acts that are being researched a CARLA.
+Below is a list of speech acts that have been researched at CARLA.
 Within each category you will find basic information about the speech act, as well as teaching tips, sample exercises, and past research findings.

 Apologies